What is an Accelerated Possession Claim?

 - License to le the property if applicable

-- The correct version of “How to rent guide booklet.”
+- The correct version of the “How to rent guide booklet.”

 - EPC

-You will need a certificate of service (Form) for each document when, how, and by whom the document was given to the renter.
+You will need a certificate of service (Form) for each document stating when, how, and by whom it was given to the renter.

 Suppose some of the documents were given to the renter simultaneously.
 In that case, you could use one certificate and list all the documents by the same person.